Tuanp703/Donations/docs/avoiding_common_attacks.md

 # Avoiding Common Attacks
-This file contains an overview of the measures I have taken to secure these contracts agains common attacks.
+This file contains an overview of the measures I have taken to secure these contracts against common attacks.

 ## Safeguarding against Reentrancy
 I incorporated Mutex lock as a primary safeguard against reentrancy attack.
 I also provided an owner control unlocking function for the lock to release the contract in case of an improbable inert situation.